CWA Gift Shop: 165 Elizabeth Street, Hobart

 The first CWA Gift Shop in Hobart opened in 1942 in rented rooms in Murray St. That was followed by a move to Mather’s Lane in 1949.
 Previously the site had been a butcher shop and a hotel, and in 1951 the building was purchased.
 The shop was established so members could sell their goods to help them through tough times.

 Currently the CWA Gift Shop has about 70 members and is manned purely by volunteers… mostly CWA members but some lovely ladies that just like to have something different to do!
 They are always looking for new volunteers and members, so if the idea appeals to you, go ahead and contact Johanna Warren.

-70 years on, the CWA (Country Women’s Association) are quite an important organisation.
-They are one of the largest groups offering friendship and focus for women in Tasmania.
-Aside from the fabulous array of cakes, preserves and hand-crafts they make and sell through the gift shop, the group also provide valuable assistance to local families in the community.
-Through fundraising and charity work, their reach includes helping rural women in other countries and offering feedback to agencies and government departments.
+70 years on, the CWA (Country Women’s Association) is quite an important organisation.
+It’s one of the largest groups offering friendship and focus for women in Tasmania.
+Aside from the fabulous array of cakes, preserves and hand-crafts they make and sell through the gift shop, the group also provides valuable assistance to local families in the community.
+Through fundraising and charity work, the reach includes helping rural women in other countries and offering feedback to agencies and government departments.

 Thanks to Roger and the CWA Gift Shop ladies, my kids have enjoyed a variety of cakes and slices in their lunch boxes lately.
 And I must say, number 99 makes some pretty amazing tomato sauce!

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!

 Comments relevant to this article are always most welcome, just leave a reply below.
 But first… please confirm the date of this article.
 Have you found something current, or is this ancient information?
 Either way, thanks for your company and come back again soon.